deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/3typeconfusion66.png" alt="">

-After our exploit has ran, we can then examine where our shellcode _should_ have been written to : `chakra_base + 0x74b000`.
+After our exploit has ran, we can then examine where our shellcode _should_ have been written to: `chakra_base + 0x74b000`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/3typeconfusion67.png" alt="">